johnshelb/blogposts/_posts/2017-02-13-is_this_working.markdown

 ---

-In working through the prework labs in preparation for starting my coursework in web development at The Flatiron School, I often found myself stymied by the NoMethod on Nil Class error.
+In working through the prework labs in preparation for starting my coursework in web development at The Flatiron School, I often found myself stymied by the `NoMethodError: undefined method `<<' for nil:NilClass` .

 For example, I would be building a hash and would want to add an element to an array which was the value for a particular key.
 The problem was, that if this was the first element being added, the array did not yet exist!
 So I was trying to shovel a value into a non-existent array.
 Naturally, this would result in my maching telling me that there was no shovel method for a non-existent array.